-The Zebra Grass is full grown and adds some much needed movement to the border while my favorite, Smoketree, continues to stun with its brilliant reddish purple foliage.
+The Zebra Grass is full-grown and adds some much-needed movement to the border while my favorite, Smoketree, continues to stun with its brilliant reddish-purple foliage.

 To see a video tour of the well garden this week, check out my first IGTV video here.